Why won't my iPhone sync with iTunes?

 - The computer screen should then tell you it has detected a device in Recovery Mode, and needs to restore it in order to continue.
 Follow the onscreen prompts to recover your phone.

-When your iPhone has been restored, you'll need to complete the setup wizard as if it was a new device, restoring it from any backup you have made.
+When your iPhone has been restored, you'll need to complete the setup wizard as if it were a new device, restoring it from any backup you have made.

 Once you've completed this, you should then be able to sync your iPhone with iTunes, transferring your music, videos, apps and other content to your device.